No item(s) available in cart.

 4.1.2.
 RC- Resolution Reference Block

-The American Welding Society (AWS) Resolution Reference Block is used for checking resolution capabilities of angle beam transducers.
+The American Welding Society (AWS) Resolution Reference Block is used for checking the resolution capabilities of angle beam transducers.
 Contains three sets of 1.6mm diameter through-holes for 45°, 60° and 70°.
 In accordance with American Welding Society (AWS) Welding Highway and Railway Bridges specification D2.0, and Structural Welding Code American National Standards Institute (ANSI)/ American Welding Society (AWS) D1.1.

 4.1.3.
 DSC - DISTANCE AND SENSITIVITY REFERENCE BLOCK